VarshaNayak18/Java-Pattern-Programs/README.md

 # Java-Pattern-Programs
-This repository contains a collection of Java programs to print different types of patterns.
+This repository contains a collection of Java programs to print different types of number patterns and star patterns.